olumide0077/WebProgrammingProject-Group5/README.md

 # WebProgrammingProject-Group5

 This repository is for Web programming project
+The Front end is hosted at : https://webprojectg5.herokuapp.com/ The Rest api is hosted at : https://rest-api-webproject.herokuapp.com

 ## Documents
 Design and instructions documents can be found under **documents** folder